SSWConsulting/SSW.Rules.Content/rules/allocate-expenses-per-office/rule.md

 ---
 type: rule
-title: "Do you know how to allocate expenses per office?"
+title: Do you know how to allocate expenses per office?
 uri: allocate-expenses-per-office
 authors:
   - title: Jimmy Chen